emacs-eaf/emacs-application-framework/README.md

 If you've figure them out, PRs are always welcome!

 ### Why doesn't EAF receive input events on WM?
+EAF confirms that the desktop environment or window manager you can work includes: KDE, GNOME2, GNOME3, Mate, Xfce, LXDE, I3, QTILE.

 We suspect there are some issues with how all the Window Managers implement their x11 protocols.

 One workaround is to add `$DESKTOP_SESSION` environment variable to the elisp list `eaf-wm-focus-fix-wms`.
 Fill an issue if it still doesn't work.